wagtail/wagtail/docs/topics/streamfield.rst

 Migrating RichTextFields to StreamField
 ---------------------------------------

 If you change an existing RichTextField to a StreamField, the database migration will complete with no errors, since both fields use a text column within the database.
 However, StreamField uses a JSON representation for its data, so the existing text requires an extra conversion step in order to become accessible again.
 For this to work, the StreamField needs to include a RichTextBlock as one of the available block types.
-(When updating the model, don't forget to change ``FieldPanel`` to ``StreamFieldPanel`` too.)
 Create the migration as normal using ``./manage.py makemigrations``, then edit it as follows (in this example, the 'body' field of the ``demo.BlogPage`` model is being converted to a StreamField with a RichTextBlock named ``rich_text``):

 .. note::
     This migration cannot be used if the StreamField has the ``use_json_field`` argument set to ``True``.
 To migrate, set the ``use_json_field`` argument to ``False`` first, migrate the data, then set it back to ``True``.